Is Getting a Will Worth It?

 Everyone has an estate, regardless of how big or small it is.
-An estate includes any property you own, from real estate to personal property to financial assets like bank accounts, stocks, retirement accounts, and life insurance policies.
+An estate includes any property you own, including real estate, bank accounts, retirement accounts, and life insurance policies.

-“A will is part of the universe of documents that disposes of your estate when you die and also sets the terms under which people are going to inherit,” says Jeremy D. Rachlin, an estate planning attorney at Bulman, Dunie, Burke, & Feld in Bethesda, Maryland.
+“A will is one of the legal documents that disposes of your estate when you die.
+It also sets the terms under which people are going to inherit,” says Jeremy D. Rachlin, an estate planning attorney at Bulman, Dunie, Burke, & Feld in Bethesda, Maryland.

 Many Americans don’t have a will, despite it being a relatively straightforward document to create and modify.
-This article covers some of the main reasons to make a will.
 For legal help creating one, reach out to an experienced wills attorney.

 Find a lawyer today

-The ultimate reason to create a will is to have greater peace of mind about your and your loved ones’ future.
-Here are some of the main ways that a will brings you greater peace of mind:
+Here are some of the main ways that a will brings peace of mind:

-This is the key function of a last will and testament.
-Through a will, you give loved ones clarity about your intentions for your estate.
+1. Make your final wishes known.
+A key function of a will is to give loved ones clarity about your intentions for your estate.

+2. Guide probate court procedures.
 Probate is the court-administered process of distributing your assets.
-With a will, probate will be guided by your plans.
+With a legally valid will in place, probate will be guided by your intentions.

-Beneficiaries are the people or entities you name to receive assets from your estate.
+3. Control how your assets are distributed.
+A will dictates how your assets are distributed to beneficiaries.
+Assets include everything from family heirlooms to financial accounts.
+Beneficiaries are the specific people or entities you name to receive assets from your estate.

+4. Avoid intestacy.
 If you die without a will, state laws known as intestacy laws kick in to determine how your estate will be distributed.
-Intestate succession can be considered as expanding in concentric circles from your closest relatives to your furthest relatives.
-Starting with surviving spouses, intestate succession proceeds to children, surviving parents, siblings, and more distant relatives.
+The order of intestate succession could diverge from your wishes.

-A will is part of the universe of documents that disposes of your estate when you die and also sets the terms under which people are going to inherit.
+A will is one of the legal documents that disposes of your estate when you die and also sets the terms under which people are going to inherit.

 Jeremy D. Rachlin

-You generally don’t need notarization to make a valid will.
-However, if you have witnesses sign a self-proving affidavit attesting to your will’s validity, you will need notarization.
+Depending on the state, you may need notarization to make a valid will.
+However, if you have witnesses sign a self-proving affidavit attesting to your will’s validity, you will not need notarization.

 Making changes to a will is straightforward.
-You can add amendments called codicils that alter your original will to reflect your current wishes.
-The requirements for making a valid codicil are essentially the same as the requirements for making a valid will in the first place.
+You can add amendments that alter your original will to reflect your current wishes.
+For example, you can change your will to reflect your new wishes after ending a previous marriage.
+The requirements for making a valid change are essentially the same as the requirements for making a valid will in the first place.

 If you keep waiting to make a will so you won’t have to alter it in the future, that plan can backfire.
 It’s better to have a will in place.
 Then, if matters change, you can easily alter it with the help of an estate planning lawyer.